From hackers sitting together to a $20 billion valuations, this is a new work environment

 The Rise of the Coworking space, again.

 As we learned quickly that while the majority of the workforce remained home and were WFH, the work itself was not massively disrupted.
 Deadlines were met, work was delivered and money was made.
-Actually, more money was made due to ‘cost-cutting measure’, where people were working from home meant a reduction in utility bills, entertainment expenses, food and beverages, tea/coffee, office material, etc.
+Actually, more money was made due to ‘cost-cutting measures’, where people were working from home meant a reduction in utility bills, entertainment expenses, food and beverages, tea/coffee, office material, etc.

 This led to a strong belief driven by the WFH model delivering on the business objectives, goals, and results that businesses, brands, corporates don’t really need a massive real-estate footprint to run their show.
-The second half of 2020 saw business downsizing on location and space that sometimes-reflected bare minimum to get things done.
+The second half of 2020 saw business downsizing on location and space that sometimes reflected the bare minimum to get things done.
 The new corporate and work model also meant that it is absolutely OK for the workforce to work from anywhere.

 The Coworking spaces existed from early 2000 and have seen steady growth YoY.
 However, in the middle of 2020 after we realized how we can stay safe while still acting like humans and practicing being ‘social animals’ individuals and businesses started exploring ideas of coworking to provide the flexibility to work from anywhere while being able to access technology, amenities and most importantly connect with the fellow humans in physical space.

 The coworking space industry saw an opportunity through 2020 and sprang back up with a refresher to offer, not only a healthy workplace but a safe one too.
 Businesses saw this as an opportunity to further cost-cutting and downsize their office space.
-Next will be a business funded model offered to the employee to have a rotation of office and coworking to mix it up, stay motivated but connected.
+Next will be a business-funded model offered to the employee to have a rotation of office and coworking to mix it up, stay motivated but connected.
 Very soon the health and wellness businesses will take note and start to use coworking space for Yoga, Cardio, Pilate and offer their classes to the business professionals and individuals who use the coworking space.

 The 5 Biggest Advantages of Coworking